-India media storm over 10-year-old pregnant rape victim - BBC News
+The pregnant child caught in a media storm

 So what will happen next?

-Those in the know say the baby is due by the middle of September and the doctors have decided that it will be a caesarean delivery.
+Those in the know say the baby is due by the middle of September and the doctors have decided that it will be a Caesarean delivery.
 In case of any complications, the birth could be earlier.

-Since the girl's family has said they want nothing to do with the baby, the newborn will be looked after by the child welfare committee until it is put up for adoption.
+Since the girl's family have said they want nothing to do with the baby, the newborn will be looked after by the child welfare committee until it is put up for adoption.

 Medical experts say the 10-year-old is bound to suffer from mental trauma and will need years of counselling from a child psychologist.